awxlong/duolympix/README.md

 2. As mentioned before, install ollama and host the LLM with the appropriate IP address.
 3. Inside `lib/main.dart`, you can select a virtual device and run the app (`flutter pub get; flutter run`)

+Feel free to read the app's documentation inside `doc/api` about classes, widgets and methods defined.

 ## Build the .apk for Android

 `flutter build apk --release`